 The Five Power or Washington Naval Treaty of 1922 is well known and I would like to keep it’s details to a relevant minimum here.
 What is usually less well known or less publicized are the follow-up agreements, the First and Second Naval Treaty of London, ratified in 1930 and 1936 respectively.

 The Washington Treaty set up a complete ban on capital ship construction among the United States, the United Kingdom, the Japanese Empire, the Republic of France and Italy which was set to expire on the 31st December 1931.
 New construction after this date could not exceed 35.000 tons of standard displacement* and were not allowed to mount any guns in excess of 16″/406mm.
 However the Treaty allowed for 3.000 tons of displacement increase for each existing unit under the provision that it is used for upgrading and enhancing the anti-aircraft and anti-torpedo capabilities.
 The total tonnage of capital ships (that also meant the number of hulls) were limited for each Navy.
-Each capital ship could only be replaced on a one-for-one basis after 25 years of service life.
+Each capital ship could only be replaced on a one-for-one basis after 20 years of life (counted from keel laying).
 The Royal Navy got an exception for new construction, they were allowed to build two brand new battleships, respecting the treaty’s limitations and scrapping 4 older units in return.
 These ultimately resulted in the Nelson class, which set the benchmark for all post treaty new construction.
 The Marine Nationale and Regia Marina were each allowed to replace three of their eldest capital ships with new construction before the Treaty’s expiration date as their displacement quotas were filled out by pre-dreadnought ships.

 *Standard displacement as defined by the Washington Treaty meant the weight of the ship fully armed, equipped and ready for sea excluding fuel and boiler feed water.
 It got introduced as a common nominator for all navies that allowed for comparison between ships designed for widely different areas of operation.
 All ship tonnage values in this article are given as standard displacement.